-For those who only have a limited time, this short safari takes you to one of the world's greatest wildlife viewing venues - the Etosha National Park.
-Click here for our 3 day accommodated short safari.
+This short safari is ideal for those who have only a limited time in Namibia.
+Visit one of the world's greatest wildlife viewing venues - the Etosha National Park.
+Click here for our 3 Day accommodated short safari.

 B = Breakfast; L=Lunch; D=Dinner